Target says it will close nine stores in major cities across four states because of theft and organized crime | KRDO

 The NRF, the retail industry’s largest trade group, said Tuesday that average shrink – a term that refers to merchandise that goes missing due to external and internal theft, fraud, damage and other reasons – cost retailers $112.1 billion in losses in 2022, up from $93.9 billion in 2021.
 The group said the average shrink rate in 2022 increased to 1.6%, up from 1.4% the previous year.

-Target said it will continue to make “significant investments” to keep the rest of its 150 stores safe.
+Target said it will continue to make “significant investments” to keep the rest of its 150 stores in those markets, and the nearly 2,000 stores in total nationwide, safe.

 Besides more security and occasionally locking cases of products, Target said it’s partnering with the US Department of Homeland Security’s Homeland Security Investigations to combat retail theft and making “significant investments” into cyber defense.